dackst/nayuta/notes.md

 * Pyxia should no longer switch between making paintings and drawings
   * I guess it's okay if she makes sketches before starting a painting

+* Chapter names:
+  * Secret of the Mythos/Truth of Mythos -> Secret of the Mitos
+    * there might be a double meaning here that is lost where it is learned that certain *myths* are *true*, and they were *secretly* related to the *Mythos* race all along
+  * Sequel/After Story -> After Story

+* Confuse -> Panic (Status effect)
+  * there's an animated pop up (already in English) that says "PANIC" when it is inflicted.

 * translate terms consistently with other games in kiseki series:
   * 古代遺物: artifact (instead of relic)
   * 崩壊: collapse (when discussing world-ending disasters)